ilg-physics-ucsb/physics3l-manual/lab1-balldrop-Zak/lab1.md

 - Phyphox "Acoustic Stopwatch" or an audio recording device that shows sound amplitude

 ### Lab Goals:
+- ** Construct an apparatus **
+	- Find two "bouncy" balls that can bounce of a surface five times.
-- Find a two objects to drop and a place to drop them.
+	- Find a surface and location with plenty of room to bounce a ball
+- ** Data Analysis **
+	- Understand the theory behind Newton's Experimental Law
+	- Generate the equations that will be used to process the data.
 	- Learn how to use equations in a spreadsheet.
-- Understand the prerequisite theory to process the data.

 ---